Kevin K. Cholakian, Esq.

-Mr. Cholakian has also defended major construction site accident cases, has defended Great America Amusement Park in a highly publicized wrongful death case in 1989, has taken expert and lay witness depositions in Europe, Asia, and South America.
+Mr. Cholakian has also defended major construction site accident cases, has defended Great America Amusement Park in a highly publicized wrongful death case in 1989, and has taken expert and lay witness depositions in Europe, Asia, and South America.
 These include high exposure UM motor vehicle case (Prince Diana’s former surgeon was video deposed in London); 8 witness depositions in Calcutta, India; (catastrophic San Francisco Superior Court construction site accident trial) 3 medical expert depositions in Cork, Ireland; (Military accident case) 2 witnesses Hamburg, Germany; and (major San Francisco cable car catastrophic injury case) Schweinfurt, Germany (2 separate occasions 5 witnesses); (defended French wine cork manufacturer, litigation involving 7 major wineries) in U.S and Canada; and (5 fatality case) took 8 depositions San Salvador, Dominican Republic, and more recently defended a landlord client in Schaffhausen, Switzerland.

 In 2006, Mr. Cholakian was the recipient of Farmers/Zurich Commercial Claims “Gladiator of the Year” award.
 The Gladiator of the Year award is presented annually by Farmers/Zurich in recognition of outstanding trial results in defense of individuals and small businesses.
 For the 2ndtime, he received the 2009 Farmers/Zurich Gladiator of the Year Award for trial work in 2009.
 In 2008, Mr. Cholakian received from Farmer/Zurich, Director of Commercial Claims, the Zurich Values and Visions Medallion for epitomizing core values of Respect, Integrity, Achievement and Social Responsibility.